Louise Augustine Gleizes

-Louise Augustine Gleizes (born 21 August 1861), known as Augustine or A, was a woman in the late 19th century, known for neurologist Jean-Martin Charcot publicly exhibiting her symptoms as a hysteria patient while she was held at the Salpêtrière Hospital in Paris.
+Louise Augustine Gleizes (born 21 August 1861), known as Augustine or A, was a French woman who was publicly exhibited as a "hysteria" patient by neurologist Jean-Martin Charcot while she was held at the Salpêtrière Hospital in Paris.

 Life

 Louise Augustine Gleizes had worked as a kitchen maid, and was sent to the Salpêtrière Hospital at age 14 on 21 October 1875.
 Before this, she had been in a nurse's care in early life, and after, she was a nurse in a religious boarding school where she suffered corporal punishment.
 She was molested when she was 10 years old and raped by her mother’s lover when she was 13.

 While she was a patient of the Salpêtrière Hospital, Charcot, who treated her, would hypnotize her so she would demonstrate her supposed hysteria.
 Sigmund Freud and Edgar Degas, among others, came to see this.
 Photographs were taken of her then, which became known as the most infamous visual representations of women's experiences of hysteria.
 Hysteria included expressions of uncontrolled emotions, interpersonal manipulations, sexual assertiveness, and seizures, including postures of a physiological contortion.
 The photographic images of Gleizes as evidence toward Charcot's case conceptualization, the 'truth' of hysteria in women, and the performative gestures of psychological suffering thus solidified the women's experiences of distress and continue to influence diagnoses.

-Current discourse organizes Gleizes symptoms in light of the sexual abuse and other violence she experienced as a younger woman.
+Current discourse organizes Gleizes symptoms in light of the sexual abuse and other violence she experienced as a younger girl.
 In light of this victimization, the nature of her "performance" as a patient becomes questionable when judged by ethical standards of practice.
 Of further ethical note, when Gleizes no longer agreed to be photographed, she was admitted to solitary confinement in the Hospital.
 In 1880, she escaped the hospital, disguised in men's clothes.
 After that she was never seen again.
 Charcot's work with her made him more famous, and he remains best remembered for it.